azrafe7/punk.fx/README.md

 Overview & Usage
 ----------------

+You can consult the [wiki](https://github.com/azrafe7/punk.fx/wiki) to get started with punk.fx or read the full package [documentation](http://azrafe7.github.com/punk.fx/docs) to better understand the library's internal classes and methods.
-You can consult the [wiki](https://github.com/azrafe7/punk.fx/wiki) and the [full package documentation](http://azrafe7.github.com/punk.fx/docs) or take a look at this messy [demo](http://dl.dropbox.com/u/32864004/dev/FPDemo/FX%20Project%20PlayTest.swf) to get an idea of what this all is about.
+You can also take a look at this messy [demo](http://dl.dropbox.com/u/32864004/dev/FPDemo/FX%20Project%20PlayTest.swf) to get an idea of what this all is about.

 **Note**: <code>TestWorld.as</code> is a complete mess but it's just what I'm using to test all the stuff.